-These actually help manage the appetite, slow down the absorption of glucose into the bloodstream.
+These actually help manage the appetite and slow down the absorption of glucose into the bloodstream.
 Also, they are vital for your digestion and metabolism.

 4. Switch Up the Sweeteners and Carbs

-When we use suitable amounts sparingly, organic, unrefined and natural sugar sources like those from raw honey and fruit those are less likely to lead to poor blood glucose management.
+When we use suitable amounts sparingly, organic, unrefined, and natural sugar sources like those from raw honey and fruit are less likely to lead to poor blood glucose management.

 This is in comparison to refined sugars like white cane sugar, and refined products produced with bleached, white wheat flour.
 All we need to do is to check the ingredient labels.
 Also, consult your dietitian and talk about this.

 Excessive stress can make blood glucose levels rise because of the elevated release of cortisol which is a stress hormone.

 Other ways are to connect with our friends and family more, spend more time outdoors, and join groups in our community.

 Consult your doctor on how to maintain blood sugar, and he or she will also advise how to take proper care.